awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-lifecycleconfig-rule.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Prefix`  <a name="cfn-s3-bucket-lifecycleconfig-rule-prefix"></a>
 Object key prefix that identifies one or more objects to which this rule applies\.
+When no prefix is specified, the rule will be applied to the entire bucket\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)